 5. Samsung Note 8 – Best Camera Phone 2018 for Front-Camera Shots

-Samsung Galaxy Note 8 the Galaxy note 8 redefines the brilliance of big-screen phones, the infinity display is very large, especially because it’s on a 6.3 inches screen with 18.5:9 aspect ratio, so you get enough room to view the premium quality photos and videos you capture.
+Samsung Galaxy Note 8 the Galaxy note 8 redefines the brilliance of big-screen phones, the infinity display is very large, mainly because it’s on a 6.3 inches screen with 18.5:9 aspect ratio, so you get enough room to view the premium quality photos and videos you capture.

 Slow and steady wins the race, and both are qualities of the Note 8’s dual camera.
-It supports 2 times optical zoom to allow you to take clear pictures even from a distance.
+It supports two times optical zoom to allow you to take clear pictures even from a distance.
 Both cameras have optical image stabilization to produce photos that are as steady as ever and prevent any camera shake.

 The Note 8 milks the Bokeh effect for all its worth, so you get the focus you want before pressing the shutter button.
-Live focus allows you to take beautiful bokeh shots so you can make your subject stand out from the world around it, and you can adjust the level of background blur afterward to your own liking, too.
+Live focus allows you to take beautiful bokeh shots so you can make your subject stand out from the world around it, and you can adjust the level of background blur afterwards to your own liking, too.

 Enjoy moments you might have missed with the Dual Capture photographs as they capture what’s happening outside the frames while you have focused on as you take a live focus photo.

-The Note 8 will stay up with you all night, not just because of its great battery life, but also because it delivers 1.4 micron pixels from a f/1.7 bright lens so you can enjoy shooting even if it’s dark, and still get accurate shots with the Dual Pixel Sensor built in the 12 MP camera.
+The Note 8 will stay up with you all night, not just because of its great battery life, but also because it delivers 1.4-micron pixels from a f/1.7 bright lens so you can enjoy shooting even if it’s dark, and still get accurate shots with the Dual Pixel Sensor built in the 12 MP camera.